ablil/detekt-extension/README.md

 * data class generate *toString* based on all fields, which might lead to a potential *N + 1* problem
 * Most JPA provider expect the entity class to be *mutable*, to mutate them through lazy initialization, proxies ...

+**ArgumentsOfSameType**

+This rule reports call of method with parameters of same type but without named arguments, which quite often lead to confusion or swapping them by mistake.

 ## Development

 ### How to add new rules